What happens to my pet during the proceure?

 When your pet goes home, we ask you to keep an eye on the wound and to let us know if there is any problem with the surgery site such as swelling, discharge, or if they manage to chew any of the stitches out.
 These complications are unlikely but do occasionally occur and we encourage you to contact us if you are concerned.
 If you think that your pet may lick at the sutures, then we can happily fit an Elizabethan collar.

 We also recommend that you do not bathe your dog until after the stitches have been removed.

 We advise keeping your pet quiet for several days after discharge.
 Beyond this, fairly normal activity may then be allowed.

 Will my pet have to come back to the clinic for a follow-up appointment?

 If we’ve had to used additional methods of suture or suture material that differs to the above, we’ll discuss this with you at discharge time.

 What age should my pet be desexed?

-In general, the best age to consider dog and cat desexing is at about six months.
-At this stage they will have matured reasonably well physically, and be old enough to cope with an elective anaesthetic and surgery, but will not have reached an age where a male will have developed many antisocial habits, or a female will have come into season.
-However, each animal is different and your vet will take into into consideration your pet’s weight, vaccination and health status and ability to withstand surgery before advising you on the correct age to desex your pet.
+In general, the best age to consider dog and cat desexing is at about six months (from 4 months considered for felines, *At veterinary discretion*).
+At this stage they will have matured reasonably well physically, and be old enough to cope with an elective anaesthetic and surgery, but will not have typically reached an age where a male will have developed many antisocial habits, or a female will have come into season.
+However, each animal is different and your vet will take into consideration your pet’s breed, weight, vaccination and health status and ability to withstand surgery before advising you on the correct age to desex your pet.